usc-isi-i2/t2wml/backend/causx/documentation.md

 A CalcParams instance is created for almost every request (except some that don't do any calculation) and then passed as an argument to subsequent functions.

 The second is the `WebDictionaryProvider`.
 This is the web-specific child class of `WikidataProvider`.
-It loads the contents of `project_entity_file.json` and also has access to a preloaded list of all wikidata properties (in the case of causx this really only relevant for "P585").
+It loads the contents of `project_entity_file.json` and also has access to a preloaded list of all wikidata properties (in the case of causx this really only relevant for "P585"), as well as preloaded countries.

 As a result of problems with the entity dictionary not updating as expected between requests, right now the WebDictionaryProvider is reloaded from file for every single request.